for any questions about the workshop call us anytime! (818) 432-1234 x 115

 All dancers entered in the Pre-Qualifying and Finals Competition must have a teacher registered for the workshop, whether the teacher is actually present at the event or not.
 Also, all correspondence for dancers entered in the Pre-Qualifying and Finals Competition MUST be through the studio (address, telephone numbers, mailings, etc.).
 This rule does not apply to the nominees entered in the Best Dancer Solo Competition.
-If you were a JUMP VIP (Winner or Runner-up) or NUVO BreakOut Artist (Winner or Runner-Up) or 24 Seven Non-Stop Dancer (Winner or Runner-Up) and you are only competing your solo in the Best Dancer Solo Competition, you do not need a registered teacher and you do not need to go through the studio.
+If you were a JUMP VIP (Winner or Runner-up), NUVO BreakOut Artist (Winner or Runner-Up) or 24 Seven Non-Stop Dancer (Winner or Runner-Up) and you are only competing your solo in the Best Dancer Solo Competition, you do not need a registered teacher and you do not need to go through the studio.
 Best Dancer Nominees do, however, need the signature of their Studio Owner on their Best Dancer Nominee registration form.

 Solos & Duo/Trios do NOT need to pre-qualify!